spacekookie/lockchain/lockchain-core/README.md

 # lockchain-core

+This library ecosystem is made of three main parts.

+ - `lockchain-core` Common types shared between both `secret` and `default` operation modes.
+ - `lockchain-files` load vaults, decode files and work with encrypted streams.
+ - `lockchain-crypto` attach crypto handlers to vaults as a middleware to decrypt data.

 If you're a Rust developer and interested in the `lockchain` crate, this README is for you.
 Lockchain is a document based, encrypted data vault.
 It provides you with an easy to use API to create, manage and update vaults and records.
 Build robust and user-friendly applications that deal with their data in a secure manner.

 Most notibly, this crate is being used by the [lockchain]() password manager as well as the [poke]() linux ssh key manager.